View of Mount Kearsarge, as seen from the farm, c. 1930.

 Donald Hall and Jane Kenyon at Eagle Pond Farm

-Though Don determined when he was twelve that he wanted to be a poet, and set to it, equal to the poetry that came of that is his prose in essays, memoir, and profiles of writers and artists (along with other work including short stories, drama, and textbooks).
+Though Don determined when he was twelve that he wanted to be a poet, and set to it, equal to the poetry that came of that is his prose in essays, memoir, and profiles of writers and artists (along with other work including short stories, a play, anthologies, and textbooks).
 He may be best known, however, for a single poem reconfigured as a children’s book: Ox-Cart Man, illustrated by Barbara Cooney.
 Awarded the Caldecott Medal in 1980, it tells the story of a long-ago New England farm very like the one at Eagle Pond.
 Among young (but not only young) readers around the world, it became, immediately, a classic and continues to be.

 For a video portrait of Don and Jane in 1993,